VihariKanukollu/Soil-Analyser/README.md

 ## Overview

-This soil analysis system provides a software simulation of the AI-enabled soil testing device developed by Madhukant Patel.
+This soil analysis system provides a software simulation of the AI-enabled soil testing device developed by Vihari Kanukollu.
 The software simulates the spectroscopy hardware and provides soil analysis capabilities including:

 - Soil nutrient analysis (N, P, K)
 - pH measurement